 The scheme that the children in Key Stage 2 use will depend upon their reading ability and understanding of phonics as they enter Key Stage 2 and as they progress.
 Some children in Lower Key Stage 2 may still use phonetically decodable books from the Bug Club or Oxford Reading schemes.
 Most children in Lower Key Stage 2 use books from the Rigby Rocket Reading Scheme and the Oxford Reading Tree.
 These are the core reading material for children in Lower Key Stage 2.
-However, depending on the children's needs we also use books from Ginn and Lighthouse as well as banded 'real books'.
+However, depending on the children's needs we also use book banded 'real books'.
 This provides children at all levels with a range of material that can provide support and challenge as needed.

-As the children reach Upper Key Stage 2 the majority of children will be fluent and competent enough to move on to 'free reading'.
-This means they do not read books from a publish scheme but may choose from a selection of real books.
-The free reading books are split in to two levels to allow for progression.
+As the children reach Upper Key Stage 2 the majority of children will be fluent and competent enough to move on to choose their own books.
+At this level they do not read books from a publish scheme but may choose from a selection of book babded 'real books'.
 By allowing the children to choose books that interest them we hope to foster an interest and enjoyment in reading that will follow the children to Secondary school life and beyond.